scta/scta-rdf-schema/SCTAOntologySpec.md

         + generic
         + paragraph
         + (an expressionType should be created for each of these specified types)
-            * these types can further specify other avaiable sub expressionTypes but these sub ExpressionType should take a level property where the value is 2 or greater, so that we know which ExpressionType determines and specifies the other.
+            * these types can further specify other available sub expressionTypes but these sub ExpressionType should take a level property where the value is 2 or greater, so that we know which ExpressionType determines and specifies the other.
 See below "ExpressionType"
                 - e.g. librum -> expressionType=librum1, librum2, librum3, librum4
                 - e.g. distinctio = librum1-distinctio1, librum2-distinctio3, etc